scastillo/not-youtube-dl/README.md

                                      sure that you have sufficient permissions
                                      (run with sudo if needed)
-    -i, --ignore-errors              continue on download errors, for example to to skip unavailable videos in a playlist --abort-on-error                 Abort downloading of further videos (in the playlist or the command line) if an error occurs
+    -i, --ignore-errors              continue on download errors, for example to skip unavailable videos in a playlist
+    --abort-on-error                 Abort downloading of further videos (in the playlist or the command line) if an error occurs